These 5 simple types of posts have proven to help increase traffic and build a loyal audience that will take your blog

 For the past few years in the blogosphere, no type of content has been hotter than lists.
 Their popularity is easy to understand – we’re naturally wired to love lists.
 There are even lists that describe why our brains love lists.
 Buzzfeed, now one of the most visited websites in the United States, built its entire empire strictly by creating a website dedicated to creating different types of lists.
 They’re everywhere and for a good reason.

 The influence lists have on the healthcare blogging world is no different.
 In particular, people love lists that rank items in a certain topic from best to worst, but all forms of lists have proven to be incredibly popular with readers.
 There are no set guidelines on how to construct your list.
 In general, most lists should be concise and easy to read.
 However, longer descriptive lists certainly have their place too.
 Regardless, whatever subject you are considering writing about, find a way to streamline the content into a numbered list, then sit back and watch the shares add up.

 Another vastly popular format for medical blog posts is how-to guides (or tutorials).
 When you strip them down to their simplest form, the premise of any how-to guide is pretty straightforward: identify a problem, then introduce a step-by-step solution to solving the problem.
 Plain and simple.

-These posts can be very powerful for a number of reasons, including the fact that how-to guides are naturally prone to more organic visits derived from search engine results.
+These posts can be very powerful for several reasons, including the fact that how-to guides are naturally prone to more organic visits derived from search engine results.
 For instance, if you write a post informing readers how to perform a self-exam for breast cancer, you may not initially receive the number of shares a “top 10” list would get out of the gate.
-But, this article would likely have a larger impact over an extended period of time, elongated by the sheer number of “how to perform a self-exam for breast cancer” searches that occur on a daily basis.
+But, this article would likely have a larger impact over an extended period, elongated by the sheer number of “how to perform a self-exam for breast cancer” searches that occur daily.
 And, even more importantly, a medical blog idea such as this one could potentially save lives.